Empower The C++ Community

-Support efforts to author high quality open source C++ libraries.
+Support efforts to author free, high quality, non-proprietary C++ libraries.
 Contribute to peer-reviewed projects such as the Boost library collection.

 Administer the largest, and most active, C++ Slack community that unites enthusiasts, standard committee members, compiler and library developers.